monien/Flint2/README.md

 ## Installation

-- Install  [Flint](https://flintlib.org).
+- Install the C-library available from [Flint](https://flintlib.org).
    There are packages available for various operating systems.

 - Install the Haskell interface with